 Ivonne M.C.M.
 Rietjens has served as our independent director since August 2023.
 Dr. Rietjens is also a member of our audit committee and nominating and corporate governance committee.
 Dr. Rietjens has more than 25 years of experience in food safety.
 She has been a full professor at Wageningen University since 2001 and is currently head of the division of toxicology.
 She is an elected member of the Royal Netherlands Academy of Arts and Sciences (KNAW) and the chairperson of the KNAW Scientific Council for Natural Sciences and Engineering.
 She currently serves as the chairperson of the Expert Panel of the Flavor and Extract Manufacturers Association (FEMA) of the United States advising on GRAS (Generally Recognized As Safe) notifications for new food flavors and is an elected member of the French Academy of Agriculture.
-She is also a board member of the Fonterra Global Food Safety Science Advisory Panel.
+She is also a board member of Skal Biocontrole, an independent organization that supervises and certifies the organic food chain in the Netherlands, and a member of the Fonterra Global Food Safety Science Advisory Panel.
 Previously, she served as the chairperson of the Dutch Society for Toxicology from 1999 to 2005, a member of the Academic Board at Wageningen University from 2012 to 2017, and a member of the Supervisory Board of Royal Wessanen BV.
 She was also an active member of several committees on food and occupational safety, including panels and working groups of the European Food Safety Authority and the Dutch Health Council.
 From 2013 to 2021, she was a member of the Scientific Advisory Board of the National Institute of Public Health & Hygiene (RIVM).
 Dr. Rietjens received her bachelor's and master's degrees in molecular life sciences from Wageningen University and her Ph.D. degree in toxicology from Wageningen University.

 George Yong-Boon Yeo has served as our independent director and chairman of our nominating and corporate governance committee since July 2018.
 Mr. Yeo is also a member of our audit committee and compensation committee.
 He currently serves as a Visiting Scholar at the Lee Kuan Yew School of Public Policy of the National University of Singapore, an independent non - executive director of AIA Group Limited (HKEx: 01299) and an independent non-executive director of Creative Technology Ltd. (SGX: C76).
 Prior to that, Mr. Yeo served 23 years in the government of Singapore, and was Minister for Information and the Arts, Health, Trade & Industry, and Foreign Affairs of Singapore.
 Mr. Yeo is also a member of the Board of Trustees of Berggruen Institute on Governance and International Advisory Panel of Peking University, among others.
-Mr. Yeo studied Engineering at Cambridge University on a President's Scholarship, graduating with a Double First in 1976, and became a Signals Officer in the Singapore Air Force.
+Mr. Yeo studied Engineering at Cambridge University on a President's Scholarship, graduating with a Double First in 1976, and became a Signals Officer in the Singapore Armed Forces.
+After graduating from the Singapore Command and Staff College in 1979, he was posted to the Republic of Singapore Air Force.
 Mr. Yeo graduated with an MBA (Baker Scholar) from the Harvard Business School in 1985.
 He was appointed Chief-of-Staff of the Air Staff from 1985 to 1986 and Director of Joint Operations and Planning in the Defence Ministry from 1985 to 1988, attaining the rank of Brigadier-General.